thehonglab/SMARCB1_DMS/README.md

 To perform genome alignment using Illumina Dragen, launch an in instance using AWS Marketplace.
 We utilized version v4.2.4 for ATACseq processing and v3.7.5 for RNAseq alignment and transcript quantification.
 Of note these different version use different hash tables for their reference genome.
 Instructions on making of this hash table are provided below.

-### ATACSeq Analysis (Dragen v4.2.4)
+### ATACSeq Analysis (v4.2.4)
-Raw FASTQ files were transferred into the preloaded /ephemeral directory on the instance (computational resources only work in this directory).
+1. Transfer raw FASTQ files into the /ephemeral directory on the instance.
+**NOTE** Computational resources are limited to this directory.

-We then generated v9 hash tables for the reference GrCh38p13 using:
+2. Build v9 hash tables for the GrCh38p13 reference genome:

 ```
 dragen --build-hash-table true --ht-reference hashref/GRCh38.p13.genome.fa --ht-build-rna-hashtable true --output-directory ref/  --enable-cnv true
 ```

-For ATACseq analysis, alignment, adaptor trimming, and duplicate removal were completed using the following command for each sample.
-An example script for one of the samples is shown below.
+3. Align, trim, and remove duplicates:

 ```
 dragen -r GRCh38p13v9 \